 Founder of SEIKOURI Inc.

-Markus is the creator of Chatbots Behaving Badly and a lifelong AI enthusiast who isn’t afraid to call out the tech’s funny foibles and serious flaws.
+Markus is an AI Risk expert and the creator of Chatbots Behaving Badly and a lifelong AI enthusiast who isn’t afraid to call out the tech’s funny foibles and serious flaws.

-By day, Markus is the Founder and CEO of SEIKOURI Inc., an international boutique strategy consulting firm headquartered in New York City.
+By day, Markus is the Founder and CEO of SEIKOURI Inc., an international strategy firm headquartered in New York City.

 Through SEIKOURI, Markus leverages a vast network to source cutting-edge, early-stage AI technologies and match them with companies or investors looking for an edge.